 My organisation would like to employ an apprentice – what apprenticeships are available?

-Check out the Find Apprenticeship Training search facility on the National Apprenticeship Service website then get in touch with a training provider for the apprenticeship (follow the links) to discuss the next steps.
+You can then get in touch with a training provider for the apprenticeship (follow the links) to discuss the next steps.

 For more information on the steps for employing an apprentice, click here.